mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 ```
 ![Plot of the ADR problem](adr_nmliqss2.png)

-This is a great example to compare QSS methods against classic integration methods, because it is a large sparse stiff system.
+This is a great example to show the advantage of QSS methods against classic integration methods, because it is a large sparse stiff system.
-Replacing nmliqss2 by solvers such as ABDF2(), QNDF2(), QBDF2(), Rosenbrock23, or Trapezoid() from the DifferentialEquations.jl produce the following CPU time comparison:
+Replacing nmliqss2 by second-order stiff solvers such as ABDF2(), QNDF2(), QBDF2(), Rosenbrock23, or Trapezoid() from the DifferentialEquations.jl produces the following CPU time comparison in Fig(5):

 ![CPU time comparison in the ADR problem](adrBenchmarks.png)

 # Conclusion
-The package provides powerful functionality to efficiently solve stiff ODEs with events using the quantized state method.
+The package provides robust functionality to efficiently solve stiff ODEs with events using the quantized state method.
 It is lightweight and well-documented, making it accessible for researchers and students across various domains.
-Additionally, users can extend its capabilities by defining their own subclasses of the abstract types (``problem``, ``algorithm``, and ``solution``) to handle different problem types.
+Additionally, users can extend its capabilities by defining their own subclasses of the abstract types (``problem``, ``algorithm``, and ``solution``) to handle a variety of problems.

 # Acknowledgements
 This research has received no external funding.